lorenzofox3/lorenzofox/posts/schema-first-design/index.md

 } ?
 Commands : never;
 ```

-In the same way, we can go further and express the command signature (assuming for the moment, the output is always ``void``):
+In the same way, we can go further and express the command signature (assuming for the moment, that the output is always ``void``):

 ```ts
 type CommandInput<Schema extends JSONSchema, Name extends keyof CommandsDef<Schema>> = CommandsDef<Schema>[Name] extends {